Key Highlights

 4. Continuous rest period of at least 11 hours between workdays

-Knowing these regulations is important not only for compliance but also so that you maintain your work-study balance.
+Knowing these regulations is important not only for compliance but also for maintaining your work-study balance.

 Conclusion: